meowosaurus/aa-simplewiki/README.md

   * Alliance Auth groups are synced to simplewiki: Certain pages can only be seen by a specific group
   * Multiple groups support: As long as the user is in any of the required groups, they can access the menu
 * Editor interface
-  * Users with editor permission can create, edit and delete custom menus and sections (editor)
+  * Users with editor permission can create, edit and delete custom menus and sections (editor_access)
-  * Users with editor permission see edit and delete buttons above all sections
+  * Users with editor permission see edit and delete buttons above all sections (editor_access)

 ## ToDo:
 * Add repo to PyPi